 - The Wirehaired Pointing Griffon requires an active lifestyle and plenty of space to run.

-- She may wander; fences and supervision are recommended.
+- She may wander; fences, supervision and a personalized collar if she escapes, are recommended.

 - She is not suitable for an apartment.